dinopascale/dp-data-structure/README.md

 - Typescript: because I love it :heart: !
 - Rollup: Testing for the first time instead of Webpack.
 Pretty nice so far :thumbsup:
+- Jest: just to change from jasmine that I use at work :flamingo: